mitre/secure-coding-case-studies/java/msccs-11.md

 <a href="https://capec.mitre.org/data/definitions/63.html">CAPEC-63: Cross-Site Scripting</a>

-To exploit this vulnerability, an adversary can submit a tainted publication name which is stored in the database.
+To exploit this vulnerability, an adversary can submit a tainted publication name to be stored in the database using the edit publication functionality previously described.
+The only limitation is that the name must be less than 75 characters.
+For example, an adversary could craft a publication name as follows:

-When there is a notification during an invite user ... if userGroupRoles is empty it sends a notification to invite them

-NOTIFICATION_TYPE_ADD_ENTRY

-notification is picked up by the handler and a message is sent to the user.
-The message is generated using the vulnerable code and include the publication name without neutralization.
+    Bad Pub <script>alert("exploit");</script> Name

+At a later time when a new user is invited to work with this publication, a notification with type NOTIFICATION_TYPE_ADD_ENTRY will be sent to the user.
+In creating this notification, the server code will call the vulnerable getMessage() to populate the template message "x-has-invited-you-to-work-on-x-as-a-x".
+At this time the tainted name is pulled from the database and added to the message.
+When the message is received by the user and displayed in their browser, the malicious script is executed.

 ### Fix:

 To resolve this issue the source code was modified to include a form of neutralization.
-The change on lines 144 of the fixed PublicationInviteUserNotificationHandler.java file adds the use of HtmlUtil.escape() to neutralize (e.g., escape) specific charactures in the `name` parameter that carry specific meanings in the context of HTML markup before returning the value of ctCollection.getName() to the user.
+The change on lines 144 of the fixed PublicationInviteUserNotificationHandler.java file adds the use of HtmlUtil.escape() to neutralize (e.g., escape) specific characters in the `name` parameter that carry defined meanings in the context of HTML markup before returning the value of ctCollection.getName() to the user.

     fixed file: modules/apps/change-tracking/change-tracking-web/src/main/java/com/liferay/change/tracking/web/internal/notifications/PublicationInviteUserNotificationHandler.java